manuarora700/emend-text-editor/Readme.md

 --Secondly, We make a function for low-level keypress reading and other functions for mapping keypresses to editor operations.
 We will also stop printing out keypresses now.
 We create a function for that.

--- We added two functions editorReadKey() and editorProcessKeypresses(). editorReadKey() waits for oen keypress and returns it later.
+-- We added two functions editorReadKey() and editorProcessKeypresses(). editorReadKey() waits for oen keypress and returns it later.,editorProcessKeypress() waits for a keypress, and then handles it.
+Later, it will map various Ctrl key combinations and other special keys to different editor functions, and insert any alphanumeric and other printable keys’ characters into the text that is being edited.